 We know exactly when they opened your documents, how much time they spent on each of the sections, when they digitally signed and paid as well as whether they forwarded your proposal to anyone.

 This type of data is priceless in the follow-up process since it tells you everything you need to know.

-If your clients haven’t even opened your proposal and you start bombarding them with emails and messages, they might get turned off to your offer.
+If your clients haven’t even opened your proposal and you start bombarding them with emails and messages, they might get turned off by your offer.

 Once you know how to shape your approach, it’s important to have an open line of communication with your team members.
 Explain the situation to them and make sure they understand how it will impact their day-to-day work.

 As soon as everyone is on the same page, you can get back to work, without sacrificing your team’s productivity levels.

 Otherwise, you will constantly be in the situation of asking someone to pay and dealing with a new overdue invoice.